hardbyte/python-can/doc/socketcan_ctypes.rst

 `socketcan_ctypes.py` is a ctypes wrapper class around libc.
 It contains replications of constants and structures found in various linux header files.
-With Python 3.3, much of the functionality of this library is likely to be available natively in the python socket module.
+With Python 3.3, much of the functionality of this library is likely to be available natively in the Python socket module.

 Bus